 Binary: If you are interested in seeing how the input and output are written in binary, you can simply copy and paste them into a binary encoder like this one

 As you can see from the example above, the hash function has completely and unrecognisably changed the input.
-There is no way that we can look at that input and guess what the original form was.
+There is no way that we can look at that output and guess what the original form was.
 This is the ‘hiding’ property we discussed above.

 While we cannot demonstrate the collision resistance of this hash function, you are welcome to try hashing some of your own inputs and seeing if you can get the same output.
 I can assure you that even if you hashed a billion different inputs, you would not get the same output twice.
 What we can do however, is make a slight change to the input and see what that does to the output.